JackWFinlay/jsonize/README.md

 ## Version 3.\*.\*
 Version 3.0.0 introduces breaking changes to the Jsonize project.
 The project has been completely rewritten to decouple, simplify, and keep up with new standards.
+Version `3.*.*` will drop the `JackWFinlay` portion of the namespace, e.g. `JackWFinlay.Jsonize` is now `Jsonize`.

-The project now splits the parsing and serialization into separate areas of concern, as noted by the introduction of the `IJsonizeParser` and `IJsonizeSerializer` interfaces, found in the `JackWFinlay.Jsonize.Abstractions` package.
+The project now splits the parsing and serialization into separate areas of concern, as noted by the introduction of the `IJsonizeParser` and `IJsonizeSerializer` interfaces, found in the `Jsonize.Abstractions` package.
 These can be implemented by anyone, but a brand new parser has been written using AngleSharp as its HTML engine.
-This is supplied as the `JackWFinlay.Jsonize.Parser.AngleSharp` package.
+This is supplied as the `Jsonize.Parser` package.
+There is available a serialization helper that conforms to the same standard as previous versions, using the `System.Text.Json` library.
-There is also the `JackWFinlay.Jsonize.Serializer.NewtonsoftJson` package, which implements a basic serializer wrapping the `Newtonsoft.Json` package with some useful functions.
+There is also the `Jsonize.Serializer.Json.Net` package, which implements a basic serializer wrapping the `Newtonsoft.Json` package with some useful functions.
-Feel free to implement your own serializer - there are loose plans to use the new `System.Text.Json` serializer as a new package.
+Feel free to implement your own serializer.

-The `JackWFinlay.Jsonize` package simply wraps the parser and serializer functions into one.
+The `Jsonize` package simply wraps the parser and serializer functions into one.
 Jsonize no longer will grab any content from the internet for you;
 you must supply the HTML as a `string` to `Jsonizer` class methods.